nf-parquet is a Nextflow plugin able to read and write parquet files

 CustomRecords will represent a "full" record we want to write/read from a parquet file meanwhile SingleRecord

-, a subset of fields from CustomRecords.
+will represent a projection, a subset of fields from CustomRecords.

 Using projections can improve the CPU and time spent on reading a huge file as the parquet reader is able to skip